Trump hails ‘excellent relationship’ with Kim, turning historic corner

-(CNN) — US President Donald Trump shook the hand of North Korean leader Kim Jong Un Tuesday morning local time, an extraordinary display of diplomacy that reflects an unprecedented gamble for two brash leaders’ intent on making their mark on history.
+(CNN) — President Donald Trump put his extraordinary gamble with North Korea’s Kim Jong Un to the test on Tuesday, sitting for unprecedented and surreal talks with the rogue kingdom’s despotic leader in what he hopes will amount to a historic breakthrough.

-The men greeted each other with extended hands in front of a row of US and North Korean flags — a previously unthinkable sight that reflects a new chapter in the two countries’ acrimonious relationship.
+The two men — both intent on making history — greeted each other with extended hands in front of a row of US and North Korean flags, a previously unthinkable sight that reflects a new chapter in the two countries’ acrimonious relationship.

-Later, Trump said his historic summit with Kim was going “very, very good” and predicted an eventual agreement on Pyongyang’s nuclear weapons.
+Later, Trump said his historic summit with Kim was going “very, very good” and predicted an eventual agreement on Pyongyang’s nuclear weapons, a gut-level assessment Trump had claimed earlier in the week he would make within the first minutes of the meeting.

-“Working together, we’ll get it taken care of,” Trump said, positing he could “solve a big problem, a big dilemma” alongside his new partner.
+Trump’s threats to politely walk out of the meeting if his expectations were unmet did not materialize.
+Instead he predicted he could “solve a big problem, a big dilemma” alongside his new partner.

+“Working together, we’ll get it taken care of,” Trump said.

+The remarks came amid an improbable series of events that few could have anticipated even three months ago.
+The unlikely images of US and North Korean counterparts engaging in friendly dialogue lent the day an air of unreality.

+Other developments fueled that impression.
+Minutes before the historic handshake, Trump tweeted that his top economic adviser Larry Kudlow had suffered a heart attack.
+Immediately after the encounter, Dennis Rodman — one of the only Americans to have met Kim — was being interviewed on CNN.

 Earlier, Trump patted Kim on the back and placed his hand on the North Korean’s shoulder as they walked into their meeting.